Télétoon: Changes in ownership

 When launched, the channel was owned by a consortium made up of various other Canadian specialty services and producers; Family Channel acting as managing partner at 53.3% (in a partnership between Astral Media and Western International Communications), YTV at 26.7% (under Shaw Communications), and Cinar and Nelvana with 10% each.

-Changes of ownership have occurred since 1999, starting when Corus Entertainment was spun off from Shaw Communications (who had owned a stake of Télétoon through YTV) in 1999.
-In 2000, Western International Communications (who owned a stake of Télétoon through the Family Channel alongside Astral Media) sold its stake of Télétoon to Corus Entertainment.
-Corus, in the same year, acquired Nelvana, another company who owned a stake of Télétoon.
+Changes of ownership have occurred since 1999, starting when Corus Entertainment was spun off from Shaw Communications (who had owned a stake in Télétoon through YTV).
+In 2000, Western International Communications (who owned a stake in Télétoon through the Family Channel alongside Astral Media) sold its stake in Télétoon to Corus Entertainment.
+The same year, Corus acquired Nelvana, another company with a stake in Télétoon.
 Due to a complaint from the CRTC, Corus sold the stake to Astral Media in 2001.
 Through various acquisitions over the years, Cinar Films came to own a 20% stake, and Astral Media and Corus Entertainment each owned a 40% stake.
-In 2006, Cinar sold 10% of its stake of Teletoon to each of Astral and Corus, leading the two companies to each own 50% in Télétoon.
+In 2006, Cinar sold 10% of its stake in Teletoon to each of Astral and Corus, leading the two companies to each own 50% of Télétoon.

-On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in Teletoon Canada (owner of Teletoon, Télétoon, Teletoon Retro, Télétoon Rétro and Cartoon Network).
-The purchase was in relation to Bell Media's pending takeover of Astral.
-The takeover had been rejected by the CRTC in October 2012, but was restructured to allow the sale of certain Astral Media properties so that the purchase could clear regulatory barriers.
+On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in Teletoon Canada (owner of Teletoon, Télétoon, Teletoon Retro, Télétoon Rétro, and Cartoon Network).
+The purchase concerned Bell Media's pending takeover of Astral.
+The CRTC had rejected the takeover in October 2012.
+Still, it was restructured to allow the sale of certain Astral Media properties so that the purchase could clear regulatory barriers.
 Bell filed a new application for the proposed takeover with the CRTC on March 6, 2013.
 Corus's purchase was cleared by the Competition Bureau on March 18; the CRTC approved the Bell-Astral merger on June 27, 2013.
 On December 20, 2013, the CRTC approved Corus's full ownership of Teletoon Canada and it was purchased by Corus on January 1, 2014.
 The channel continues to be owned by Teletoon Canada, now wholly owned by Corus Entertainment under its Corus Kids and Corus Média divisions.

 Programming

-Many of the shows broadcast on Télétoon are those shown on its English-language counterpart dubbed into French.
-At first, both networks had identical schedules, airing the same episode of the same program at the same time.
-Nowadays, the schedules sometimes differ, because Télétoon carries some translated programs that its English-language counterpart does not, as they are aired on other cable networks.
-Many of the shows, such as The Simpsons and King of the Hill, are dubbed using domestic Québécois voice-over actors, while others, such as Naruto and virtually all series originating from Cartoon Network, utilize dubs mainly meant for audiences in Metropolitan France.
+Many of the programs broadcast on Télétoon are French-dubbed versions of those shown on its English-language counterpart.
+Initially, both channels had identical schedules, airing the same episode of the same program at the same time.
+Over time, their programming began to differ; Télétoon carries some translated programs that its English-language counterpart did not, as they are aired on other English cable networks.
+Many of the shows, such as The Simpsons and King of the Hill, receive Canadian French dubs and as such are aired here, while others (such as Naruto and virtually all series originating from Cartoon Network in the U.S) utilize their European French dubs (whether produced in France or Belgium).